brucewsinc/rocketbar/rocketbar/readme.txt

 = This plugin made my ability to move around in WordPress too fast.
 How can I slow down? =

 There's no turning back now.
 You're one of us.

-== What's Next? ==

-To track the development of RocketBar, find us on [GitHub](https://github.com/byjinx/rocketbar)!

-**The following items are being looked at for additions to a future version of RocketBar:**

- - Command API for personal modifications (This is complete, but yet to be documented.)
- - Quick selects (`SHIFT + NUM` to select an option from the list)
- - Even better fuzzy matching
- - Plugin-specific integrations (such as BuddyPress, bbPress, and various caching plugins)
- - Bar Themes

----

-If you would like to suggest an addition or change, tell us in the Support forums!

 == Screenshots ==